-So, as a newbie blogger, are you thinking to start your first blog with a free theme and then change to a Premium theme at a later stage?
+So, as a newbie blogger, are you thinking to start your first blog with a free theme and then changing to a Premium theme at a later stage?

 As I say, free themes are amazing just because they have the word “free” associated with them.
 But there are many disadvantages associated with them.
 Why would anyone give away something for free?